charly-varghese/vscode-zero-to-hero/Module_01_VSCode_Foundations/README.md

-# 📘 Module 01 — VS Code Foundations
+# Module 01 – VS Code Foundations

-VS CODE MASTER PROGRAM – Pilot Edition V1.0
+**VS Code Master Program – Pilot Edition V1.0** **Module Status:** Completed ✅
-📌 Module Status: COMPLETED ✅
+**Program Track:** VS Code – Zero to Hero

-🧭 Module Objective
+## Module Objective

-Module 01 establishes a rock-solid professional foundation for using Visual Studio Code as a full-fledged development environment.
+Module 01 establishes a **rock-solid professional foundation** for using Visual Studio Code as a full-fledged development environment.
-The focus is not just on editing code, but on building a production-ready workspace with correct environment setup, debugging capability, and reproducible configuration.
+The focus is not limited to code editing.
+Instead, this module builds a **production-ready workspace** with correct environment setup, debugging capability, and reproducible configuration.
-This module prepares the learner to confidently move into advanced productivity, Git workflows, automation, and cloud-integrated development in later modules.
+This foundation enables the learner to confidently progress into advanced productivity workflows, Git integration, automation, analytics engineering, and cloud-integrated development in later modules.

-🗂️ Workspace & Environment Setup
+This module forms the **base layer** of the entire _VS Code – Zero to Hero_ program.

-📁 Workspace Root
+## Workspace & Environment Setup

-project_template/
+### Workspace Root

-📁 Standard Folder Structure
+### Standard Folder Structure

 project_template/
 │
 ├── .vscode/